 What are some of those innovations?
 First, we need to offset a retention problem called Memory Decay, a well-documented fact that people forget 80% of what they learn within 2 weeks.
 Engaging a person in a series of recall quizzes spaced out over 4 weeks has a dramatic change in outcome.

-Second, structuring delivery of the content into 5-minute micro Learning Moments improves participation as it recognizes our busy schedules.
+Second, structuring the delivery of the content into 5-minute micro Learning Moments improves participation as it recognizes our busy schedules.
 In today’s environment, people get interrupted much more frequently so it becomes difficult for them to sit through any lesson that is longer than 10 minutes.

 Third, learning needs to be approached in a programmatic way and coordinated.
 Making information available on a self-serve portal doesn’t work because most people don’t access these services without prompting.
 Lastly, we need to go beyond the learning step to determine if people are actually using the new tool or process.
-By tracking usage transaction counts you can determine that a person has moved from the knowledge transfer stage to actually engagement.
+By tracking usage transaction counts you can determine that a person has moved from the knowledge transfer stage to actual engagement.
 When an insurance company wanted to improve their claims processing they asked their agents to leverage Skype for Business.
 Without knowing if agents were engaging they hindered their success and waited much longer for the business value to occur.

-Integrating the elements of brain biology, behavioural science and intrinsic motivation into a change management project will produce faster, better results and bigger wins for the project team.
+Integrating the elements of brain biology, behavioral science and intrinsic motivation into a change management project will produce faster, better results and bigger wins for the project team.
 Find out how you too can reduce the impact of the incompetency cycle in your organization and produce increased success.
 Investing in a solution is good but investing in your employees is much smarter.